manishas97/OOCSIHeartRate/README.md

-Heart Rate Module : We send heart rate data (BPM) and tags with it to let you know your client's health condition at every moment.

-Please read comments on cod eto understand our process and way of working.
-Please contact group 1 to add tags or change tags :
-    Include tags you would like + Group Number

-If you would like the frequency of the data sending to be increased, please inform us.
-Current timing is once every 10 seconds.
+Heart Rate Module

+We send heart rate data to all modules using the Pulse Sensor and Arduino UNO.
+Our data is personlized to modules upon request.
+The data we send entails the BPM of the user along with tags.
+Tags are words/phrases that analyse the current BPM recieved by the sensor.
+This is where our personalization comes into play.
+Depending on what module requests data, we send out tags/analysis to cater their particular needs.

+Information to recieve data from our API :

+What to expect :

+Owners :

+Notes: